Kinstead Health

 • Review coverage for add-ons like aesthetics, telehealth, or integrative services.

-Step 4: Credentialing and Insurance Contracts
+Step 4: Credentialing and insurance contracts

 If you plan to accept insurance, you must complete payer enrollment: